KPI denotes Key Performance Indicator

 Renewable electricity procurement

-IBM’s renewable electricity procurement goal is to purchase 20 percent of our electricity consumption from renewable sources by 2020, over and above the quantity of renewable energy provided as part of the mix of electricity that we purchase from the grid.
-In 2016, IBM contracted with its utility suppliers to purchase approximately 783,000 megawatt-hours of renewable electricity, representing 21.5 percent of our global electricity consumption and exceeding our goal four years early.
+IBM’s renewable electricity procurement goal is to purchase 20 percent of our electricity consumption at IBM-managed space from renewable sources by 2020, over and above the quantity of renewable energy provided as part of the mix of electricity that we purchase from the grid.
+In 2017, IBM contracted with its utility suppliers to purchase approximately 779,000 megawatt-hours of renewable electricity, representing 22.9 percent of our global electricity consumption and once again exceeding our goal.

 CO2 emissions reduction

-Our third-generation CO2 emissions reduction goal is to reduce CO2 emissions associated with our energy consumption 35 percent by year-end 2020, against base year 2005 and adjusted for acquisitions and divestitures.
-In 2016, IBM achieved and exceeded this goal four years early as IBM reduced its operational CO2 emissions by 38.1 percent against the 2005 baseline.
+Our third-generation CO2 emissions reduction goal is to reduce CO2 emissions associated with energy consumption at IBM-managed locations 35 percent by year-end 2020, against base year 2005 and adjusted for acquisitions and divestitures.
+In 2017, IBM once again exceeded this goal having reduced its operational CO2 emissions by 42.9 percent against the 2005 baseline.

 Nonhazardous waste recycling

 Our goal is to send an average of 75 percent (by weight) of the nonhazardous waste generated at locations managed by IBM to be recycled.
-In 2016, we recovered and recycled 86 percent of our nonhazardous waste.
+In 2017, we recovered and sent 87.8 percent of our nonhazardous waste to be recycled.

 Product end-of-life management